 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

 The Mozilla Foundation has released security updates to address multiple vulnerabilities in Firefox, Firefox ESR, and Thunderbird.
-Exploitation of these vulnerabilities may allow a remote attacker to obtain sensitive information or execute arbitrary code.
+Exploitation of these vulnerabilities may allow a remote attacker to obtain sensitive information or execute arbitrary code on an affected system.

 Updates available include:

 - Firefox 36